Balurghat: Demographics

 98.7% of the population are Hindus, with small percentages (below 1%) of Muslims and Sikhs.

+At the time of the 2011 census, 94.41% of the population of Balurghat Municipality spoke Bengali, 3.40 Hindi and 1.37% Santali their first language.

 Economics

 Balurghat is a distribution centre in northern West Bengal.
 The main goods traded include rice, jute, sugar cane, fisheries and oilseeds.